sohao0819/ab_testing/README.md

-# Analyze AB Test Result
+# AB Testing
+This is a collection of AB testing methodologies and case studies.

+## Project 1: Analyze_AB_testing_Result
 This project was completed as part of Udacity's Data Analyst Nanodegree certification.

 **Project Objective:**